AdaCore/gnatstudio/docs/users_guide/environment.rst

 .. index:: suggestions
 .. index:: submitting bugs

-If you'd like to make suggestions about GPS or if you encounter a bug, please send it to `mailto:report@gnat.com <mailto:report@gnat.com>`_ if you are a supported user and to `mailto:gps-devel@lists.act-europe.fr
+If you would like to make suggestions about GPS or if you encounter a bug, please send it to `mailto:report@gnat.com <mailto:report@gnat.com>`_ if you are a supported user and to `mailto:gps-devel@lists.act-europe.fr
 <mailto:gps-devel@lists.act-europe.fr>`_ otherwise.